 They roll out Six Sigma methodologies on the project and ensure activity compliance.
 They mentor the project team and can engage with Deployment Leadership if any issues arise.

 Six Sigma Black Belts

 Black Belts execute and implement Six Sigma on the project and are part-time or full-time project team members.

-They create the Six Sigma environment and challenge the status quo when there is resistance to implement Six Sigma.
-They help utilize project resources, mentor the project team that includes Green Belts, and share best practices.
+They create the Six Sigma environment and challenge the status quo when there is resistance to implementing Six Sigma.
+They help utilize project resources, mentor the project team, including Green Belts, and share best practices.

 Six Sigma Green Belts